 Susanne Mandrup received a Sapere Aude Advanced Grant in 2012 from the Danish Independent Research Council and is heading several other large scale research initiatives.
 She is one of the leading figures in the newly established Danish Diabetes Academy and is involved in several other national and international research consortia.
 She was member of the Danish Natural Science Research Council (2005 – 2010) and has since 2009 been member of The Medical and Natural Science Committee of the Novo Nordisk Foundation.
-In addition, she has served on several grant review panels under FP6 and FP7 and is currently member of the European Research Council panel for Genetics, Genomics, Bioinformatics and Systems Biology, from 2015 as Panel Chair for the Consolidator Panel.
+In addition, she has served on several grant review panels under FP6 and FP7 and is currently chairman of the Consolidator Panel for Genetics, Genomics, Bioinformatics and Systems Biology under the European Research Council.

 You can read more about the Mandrup Group at the Mandrup Group website.

 HCA Academy Professor Gordon Hager

 Postdoc Søren Fisker Schmidt

 Postdoc Sungmin Lee